dabeaz-course/practical-python/README.md

 The material you see here is the core of an instructor-led Python training course.
 It is typically taught in-person over the span of three or four days--requiring approximately 25-35 hours of work.
-This includes the completion of approximately 130 hands on coding exercises.
+This includes the completion of approximately 130 hands-on coding exercises.

 The target audience is scientists, engineers, and programmers who already have experience in at least one other programming language.
 No